cn0047/stash/ed/t.theory.md

 The practice of building and testing your application on every check-in is known as continuous integration.

-Continuous Integration - is a software development practice where members of a team use a version control system and integrate their work frequently to the same location, such as a master branch.
+Continuous Integration - it is a software development practice where members of a team use a version control system and integrate their work frequently to the same location, such as a master branch.
 Each change is built and verified by tests and other verifications in order to detect any integration errors as quickly as possible.

-Continuous Delivery - is a software development methodology where the release process is automated.
+Continuous Delivery - it is a software development methodology where the release process is automated.
 Every software change is automatically built, tested, and deployed to production.

 Continuous Deployment - is a synonym to Continuous Delivery.